Macavitymadcap/deno-and-dragons/data/campaign/port-walen.md

 structures, sprawling from a natural cove inland.
 The town is surrounded by a wooden palisade, constantly being expanded as the settlement grows.

+## Atmosphere

+The air in Port Walen is thick with anticipation and tension.
+The smell of salt water mixes with the earthy scent of the nearby forest.
+The constant sound of construction and the shouts of workers and guards create a bustling atmosphere.
+Despite attempts at order, there's an underlying sense of lawlessness and opportunity that permeates the settlement.

 ## Key Locations

 ### The Docks